-(1) "Employment" does not include services performed in the employ of a school, college, or university, if such service is performed:

-(a) By a student who is enrolled and is regularly attending classes at such school, college, or university; or

-(b) By the spouse of such a student, if such spouse is advised, at the time such spouse commences to perform such service, that the employment of such spouse to perform such service is provided under a program to provide financial assistance to such student by such school, college, or university, and such employment will not be covered by any program of unemployment insurance.
+- (1) "Employment" does not include services performed in the employ of a school, college, or university, if such service is performed: - (a) By a student who is enrolled and is regularly attending classes at such school, college, or university; or - (b) By the spouse of such a student, if such spouse is advised, at the time such spouse commences to perform such service, that the employment of such spouse to perform such service is provided under a program to provide financial assistance to such student by such school, college, or university, and such employment will not be covered by any program of unemployment insurance.

 8-70-132.
 Employment does not include - educational institution.

 "Employment" does not include services performed by an individual who is enrolled at a nonprofit or public educational institution, which normally maintains a regular faculty and curriculum and normally has a regularly organized body of students in attendance at the place where its educational activities are carried on, as a student in a full-time program taken for credit at such institution, which combines academic instruction with work experience, if such service is an integral part of such program and such institution has so certified to the employer; except that this section shall not apply to service performed in a program established for or on behalf of an employer or group of employers.

 8-70-133.
 Employment does not include - hospital.

 "Employment" does not include services performed in the employ of a hospital, as defined in section 8-70-103 (14), if such service is performed by a patient of the hospital.

 8-70-134.
 Employment does not include - unemployment compensation system.

 "Employment" does not include services with respect to which unemployment compensation is payable under an unemployment compensation system established by an act of congress.
-The division is authorized to enter into agreements with the proper agencies under such act of congress, which agreements shall become effective ten days after publication thereof in the manner provided in section 8-72-102 for general rules, to provide reciprocal treatment to individuals who have, after acquiring potential rights to benefits under articles 70 to 82 of this title, acquired rights to unemployment compensation under such act of congress, acquired rights to benefits under articles 70 to 82 of this title, acquired rights to unemployment compensation under such act of congress, acquired rights to benefits under articles 70 to 82 of this title, acquired rights to unemployment compensation under such act of congress, acquired rights to benefits under articles 70 to 82 of this title.
+The division is authorized to enter into agreements with the proper agencies under such act of congress, which agreements shall become effective ten days after publication thereof in the manner provided in section 8-72-102 for general rules, to provide reciprocal treatment to individuals who have, after acquiring potential rights to benefits under articles 70 to 82 of this title, acquired rights to unemployment compensation under such act of congress or who have, after acquiring potential rights to unemployment compensation under such act of congress, acquired rights to benefits under articles 70 to 82 of this title.

 8-70-135.
 Employment does not include - paper routes.

 "Employment" does not include services performed by an individual under the age of eighteen years in the delivery or distribution of newspapers or shopping news, not including delivery or distribution to any point for subsequent delivery or distribution, or services performed by an individual in the delivery or distribution of newspapers whose remuneration primarily consists of the difference between the amount he pays or is obligated to pay for the said newspapers and the amount he receives or is entitled to receive on distribution or resale thereof.